pramodgawali27/LaySumm/README.md

 LaySumm is now a **.NET 8** reference implementation of a plain-language summary (PLS) generator for complex medical content.
 The service follows the Microsoft Agent Framework (public preview) specification and produces faithful, patient-friendly summaries with provenance, visuals, and multi-format outputs.

+For a detailed walkthrough of how a PDF travels through the agent workflow, see [LaySumm Technical Flow (PDF Example)](docs/technical-flow.md).

 ---

 ## ✨ Key Capabilities